megakevin/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 In your projects, you'll encounter libraries with varying levels of support for JavaScript modules, and you will have to adapt accordingly, depending on the library itself and how you want to use it.

-## Additional point: importing libraries via HTML tags
+## Importing libraries via HTML tags

 There are also some libraries that only work via traditional `<script>` tags.
-For these, you might want to copy files directly from the `node_modules` directory into `wwwroot`, without any preprocesing.
+For these, you might want to have `esbuild` copy files directly from the `node_modules` directory into `wwwroot`, without any preprocesing.
 You could use something like this in your `esbuild.config.mjs` file for that:

 ```javascript
 // ./esbuild.config.mjs